Omaima Nelson

-Omaima Aree Nelson (أميمة عارف; born 1968) is an Egyptian murderer.
-She was convicted of the 1991 murder of her partner Bill Nelson, for which she was sentenced to life imprisonment in 1992.
+Omaima Aref Nelson (أميمة عارف; born 1968) is an Egyptian murderer.
+She was convicted of the 1991 murder of her partner, Bill Nelson, for which she was sentenced to life imprisonment in 1992.
 Her case made international headlines due to allegations of bondage sex, decapitation, castration and cannibalism.

 Background

 Early life

-Omaima Aree Nelson was born and raised as one of 16 children in Cairo, Egypt.
-There are conflicting reports about her age, although most sources indicate that she was born in 1968.
+Omaima Aref Nelson was born in Egypt, either in a farming village close to the Egypt–Sudan border or in Cairo, where she grew up, as one of 8 or 16 children.
+There are also conflicting reports about her age, although most sources indicate that she was born in 1968.
 At age six, she underwent customary female circumcision at the wish of her father.
-She and two sisters would live with her mother in an impoverished part of the city near the local necropolis.
+Following the divorce of her parents, she and two sisters would live with her mother in an impoverished part of the city near the local necropolis.

 Life in the U.S.

 In 1986, she immigrated to the United States following her marriage to an American citizen, Roger Stainbrook, whom she subsequently divorced.
 She lived primarily in Southern California, working as a student nanny and later also getting a job as a model at South Coast Plaza in Costa Mesa.
 She would often engage in simultaneous relationships with different men and frequented bars to solicit older men for sex under the names Ishta or Nadia, for which San Bernardino prosecutors called her "almost hooker-like".

 She obtained a driver's license in 1989 and was noted for 12 traffic violations, including the theft of a car leased by a boyfriend, 38-year-old Jack Huston, in Chino.
 In November 1990, 61-year-old Robert Hannson, a resident of Huntington Beach, accused her of attempted robbery for pointing a gun at him while he was tied up during a consensual bondage session but no official charges were filed to the Orange County Sheriff's Department.
 Another boyfriend, Richard Gray, accused Omaima of putting a knife to his throat during their relationship, which she later claimed occurred consensually during a sex game.
-She was also reported for the 1989 assault on a female security guard who had caught her shoplifting in a Thrifty's store by biting her breast, which resulted in a charge of battery.
+She was also reported for the 1989 assault on two security guard who had caught her shoplifting in a Thrifty's store.
+She bit the female guard in the breast, nearly severing the tissue, before grabbing the male guard by the crotch and forcibly squeezing his testicles.
+Omaima fled the scene, but was arrested on shoplifting and battery charges, leading to two months of jail.